-Education fees are required by the training providers and are currently set nationally at a maximum of £15,000.
-This can be met by utilising the apprenticeship levy and employers can be supported to seek the funding by the HEE Apprenticeship Relationship Managers.
-Alternatively you can utilise government cofunding at 5%, meaning you will pay £750.
+Education fees are required by universities and are currently set nationally at a maximum of £15,000.
+The fees are paid via an apprenticeship levy.
+Most Practices are nonlevy paying and have options to utilise a levy transfer or enter Government co-funding at 5%, meaning you will pay £750.